matter-labs/era-boojum-cuda/README.md

 or re-auditing a single line of code. zkSync Era also uses an LLVM-based compiler that will eventually let developers write smart contracts in C++, Rust and other popular languages.

 ## Boojum-CUDA

 Boojum-CUDA is a library implementing GPU-accelerated cryptographic functionality for the zkSync prover.

 Prerequisites:

-- CUDA 12.x
+- CUDA Toolkit 12.x
 - CMake 3.24 and up
 - clang
 - rust nightly toolchain

 By default, the CUDA code is compiled for the GPU that is present in the system.
 If there is no GPU in the system or another architecture is desired, the environment variable `CUDAARCHS` can be set to the desired architecture.
 See https://cmake.org/cmake/help/latest/variable/CMAKE_CUDA_ARCHITECTURES.html.

 ## Policies